 Try different setups

-Longboards consists of three main parts:
+Longboards consist of three main parts:

 It’s going to be quite expensive to buy multiple different parts just to try and test something out.
 So it’s a good idea to ask your friends or peers what kind of setup they have and take it for a spin.
 This might give you an idea of how different setups feel and ride.
 And possibly make a decision to change your setup.